-It's important to note that New York CityPASS does not include access to the pedestal or to the crown.
+It's important to note that New York CityPASS® tickets and New York C3® tickets do not include access to the pedestal or to the crown.
 The only way to gain access to these areas is directly through Statue Cruises.
-We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do to if you want to visit the interior of the Statue of Liberty, including the crown and/or pedestal.
+We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do if you want to visit the interior of the Statue of Liberty, including the crown and/or pedestal.

 Statue of Liberty crown tickets are available only through Statue Cruises; they must be purchased in advance either by telephone or online.
 If you arrive at a departure location and want to purchase a crown ticket, you'll be out of luck.